 Table Of Content

 Based on data obtained from St.Louis Fed data, the personal saving rate declined to 3.6% as the global financial crisis kicked in, but the saving rate rose to 6.4% in 2008 and peaked at 12% in 2012.
-However, the personal saving rate declined to 6.4%, and the rate remained sluggish until 2020, and it achieved a new high of 13.7%.
+However, the personal saving rate declined to 6.4%, and the rate remained sluggish until 2020, when it achieved a new high of 13.7%.

 What Is A Money Market Account?